tpeltone/emergency-kit/git-commands.md

     Then you can merge the changes

     ```bash
-    git merge upstream/master master
+    git merge upstream/main main
     ```

-    With that, you merge the latest changes from the master branch of the upstream into your local master branch.
+    With that, you merge the latest changes from the main branch of the upstream into your local main branch.
 If you like, you can also use git pull, which is nothing else than fetching and merging in one step.

     Pro Tip: The best way in my eyes is, to rebase because that fetches the latest changes of the upstream branch and replay your work on top of that.
 Here is, how it works:

     ```bash
-    git rebase upstream/master
+    git rebase upstream/main
     ```

 ### Rename file